-Why You Hate Your Husband (After Baby Arrives)
+Why You Hate Your Partner After Baby Arrives

-Maybe it’s the sound of his voice that suddenly gets under your skin or the way he chews his food with his mouth open.
-(Why does he do that?)
-Or hey, maybe it’s his superior diapering skills that have you seriously PO’d lately.
+Maybe it’s the sound of your partner’s voice that suddenly gets under your skin, or the way they chew their food with their mouth open.
+(Why do they do that?)
+Or hey, maybe it’s their superior diapering skills that have you seriously PO’d lately.
 Whatever it is, you’re not alone.
-Sure, you try and remind yourself that your husband is half the reason you even have your little bundle o’ joy, but even so: Right now, you can’t stand the sight of him.
-(Sound familiar?)
+Plenty of new moms suddenly find themselves taking some unexplained anger out on their partner.
+So what’s up with that?
+Read on to learn what might be going on.

-If it comes as any comfort, you’re far from the only one unleashing major postbaby mood swings on the hubs.
+If it comes as any comfort, you’re far from the only one unleashing major postbaby mood swings on your partner.
 For one Bumpie, all it took to lose her cool was one dangerously empty bag of M&M’s.
 “One night I went to have some candy,” she recalls.
 “And when I got to the bag, I realized my husband had left only two of them in there!
 (Seriously?
 Who eats all but two?!)
 I was so angry at him, I started having fantasies of hurting him—over candy!”
-Fellow new mom Cytina remembers her own outbursts: “I had a very short fuse with my husband in those first few weeks, even when he was trying to be helpful.”
+Fellow new mom Cyntina remembers her own outbursts: “I had a very short fuse with my husband in those first few weeks, even when he was trying to be helpful.”

 If your postbaby moodiness doesn’t end there, finding the root of your anger might take a little more detective work.

-As you might already suspect, most of your mood swings aren’t actually about him at all—the real problems start with you.
+As you might already suspect, most of your mood swings aren’t actually about your partner at all—the real problems start with you.
 (We know, not exactly the answer you were hoping for.)
-Dr. Bennett points out that if everything else is going well in the relationship and a woman still finds herself snapping at her husband, she needs to look at what’s going on both physiologically and hormonally.
+Bennett points out that if everything else is going well in the relationship and a woman still finds herself snapping at her partner, she needs to look at what’s going on both physiologically and hormonally.
 Here are some key questions to ask:

-Getting enough sleep?
-Ah, sleep...remember what that was like?
+Ah, sleep—remember what that was like?
 You might scoff at the possibility of getting a night of solid, uninterrupted shut-eye in those first months, but don’t underestimate its power.
-“A good night’s sleep is a necessity, not a luxury,” says Dr. Bennett, who suggests having someone else watch baby while you get in some extra snooze time during the day or trading off night shifts with your partner to get a little more rest.
+“A good night’s sleep is a necessity, not a luxury,” says Bennett, who suggests having someone else watch baby while you get in some extra snooze time during the day or trading off night shifts with your partner to get a little more rest.

 No matter how many precautions you take, the mood swings may still strike.
-Don’t be afraid to take a breather by handing over the little one to your husband and walking into another room for a bit.
-Just make sure he knows why you’re walking away before you go.
-If you’ve been keeping the lines of communication open all along, he won’t feel left in the dark about why you’ve been so moody lately.
-And letting him know what’s going on with you will also help prevent you from bottling up your anger until it reaches a boiling point.
-“Sometimes we think that unloading on someone else will lower our stress,” says Dr. Bennett.
+Don’t be afraid to take a breather by handing over the little one to your partner and walking into another room for a bit.
+Just make sure they knows why you’re walking away before you go.
+If you’ve been keeping the lines of communication open all along, they won’t feel left in the dark about why you’ve been so moody lately.
+Letting them know what’s going on with you will also help prevent you from bottling up your anger until it reaches a boiling point.
+“Sometimes we think that unloading on someone else will lower our stress,” says Bennett.
 “But it actually doesn’t.
-We might feel better for a millionth of a second, but then we feel bad about ourselves and there’s cleaning up to do.”
+We might feel better for a millionth of a second, but then we feel bad about ourselves and then there’s cleaning up to do.”

-If you’ve been extremely cranky for more than a few weeks postpartum, you should probably talk to your doc.
-Women with the baby blues tend to see their symptoms subside after only a few weeks, but women with postpartum depression tend to suffer from more severe mood swings or extreme sadness for much longer.
-If you suspect you’re suffering from PPD, speak to your doctor immediately or visit Postpartum Support International (Postpartum.net) for more info.
+If you’ve been extremely cranky for more than a few weeks postpartum, you should probably talk to your doctor.
+Women with the baby blues tend to see their symptoms subside after only a few weeks, but women with postpartum depression (PPD) tend to suffer from more severe mood swings or extreme sadness for much longer.
+If you suspect you’re suffering from PPD, speak to your doctor immediately.